The Right to Access a Reference

 If you work in a maintained school (eg a community school) in England and apply at some future date to work at a different maintained school or in an academy, your school will be under a legal obligation – if asked to do so – to tell your prospective employer if you have been the subject of capability proceedings in the past two years.
 Your school will also be required to provide written details of:

 - the concerns which gave rise to the capability proceedings

 Even if you currently work in a non-maintained school (eg an academy, free school or sixth form college), your school may disclose matters relating to your capability in references, although they must be careful not to breach confidentiality or data protection principles when doing so.

 What if I leave my former employer via a settlement agreement that includes an agreed reference, but this is not provided to the prospective employer?

 Both parties (employer and employee) are bound by the terms of the settlement agreement and this includes the wording of an agreed reference.
-If you have evidence that the employer has provided a reference at odds with the one agreed, contact the Adviceline or the Wales office for guidance.
+If you have evidence that the employer has provided a reference at odds with the one agreed, contact the Adviceline for guidance.

 I am worried I will receive a bad reference.
 What should I do?

 A selection decision will not rest entirely on the content of a reference.
 References are obtained once the application process has got underway, so there may be more than one interview and other opportunities to explain the content of the reference.